 Programs are evaluated in terms admissions, curriculum, instruction, assessment, and candidate progress.
 In the spring of each year, programs are evaluated and data are reported to the university on the extent to which each program's candidates have achieved the unit's learning outcomes.
 Table 9 provides a list of the learning outcomes and the assignments through which candidates' demonstration of the outcomes are assessed in each program.
-Each of these key assignments is posted on by the candidate on TaskStream, and is scored on a rubric by the instructor or, in the class of the clinical experience semester, by the college supervisor; thus the products, the scored rubrics, and the data are available for analysis or review at any time by the assessment coordinator.
-As a part of the reporting process, examples of best, average, and worse candidate products and the scored rubric for these are included in the spring report to the university, which is also made available to all faculty members.
+Each of these key assignments is posted on by the candidate on TaskStream, and is scored on TaskStream by the instructor or, in the class of the clinical experience semester, by the college supervisor; thus the products, the scored rubrics, and the data are available for analysis or review at any time.
+As a part of the reporting process, examples of best, average, and worse candidate products and the scored rubric for these are included in the report.

-This assessment process for the university is required to be on a three-year cycle, so that two-to-three program learning outcomes are evaluated each year in at least two different courses.
+This assessment process is on a three-year cycle, so that two-to-three outcomes are evaluated each year in at least two different courses.
 The university requires the data to be reported by course and by outcome on a four-point scale, with the percentage of candidates in each category reported and compared to target levels established by the program.
 A data based action plan is included, as well as a report on progress toward achievement of action items identified as needed in previous reports.
 Every five years an in-depth self-study is completed.
-In addition, program faculty reflect internally every fall on the university reported data on the unit's learning outcomes and on outcomes related to professional and national standards.
+In addition, program faculty reflect internally every spring on the university reported data on the unit's learning outcomes and on outcomes related to professional and national standards.
 Program faculty members conclude whether changes need to be made in curriculum, instruction, or the assessment process to improve program quality and candidate achievement.

-Each program further addresses the standards of the specialized professional association (SPA) appropriate for the program, with the exception of the program concentration areas of Arabic, Islamic Studies, and Social Studies, which, because of the context, have selected and/or written standards that are context-specific because they are not covered by an existing SPA.
-The Master of Education in Special Education also falls in this category because of the unique status of special educators at this time in Qatar (no certification or licensure or specialized positions in the schools).
+Each program further addresses the standards of the specialized professional association (SPA) appropriate for the program, with the exception of the program concentration areas of Arabic, Islamic Studies, and Social Studies, which, because of the context, have selected and/or written standards that are context-specific.
+The Master of Education in Special Education also falls in this category because of the unique status of special educators at this time in Qatar.

-Key outcomes of this annual process include:
+Key outcomes of this process include:

-- A report of the percentages of candidates demonstrating proficiency on Unit Learning Outcomes by program as compared with established program targets - A program faculty reflection on the data that results in an action plan - A program faculty reflection on the previous action plan to gauge progress

-• A program faculty reflection on any other activities or events that had an impact on the quality or effectiveness of the program
+- A report of the percentages of candidates demonstrating proficiency on Unit Learning Outcomes by program as compared with established program targets - A program faculty reflection on the data that results in an action plan - A program faculty reflection on the previous action plan to gauge progress - A program faculty reflection on any other activities or events that had an impact on the quality or effectiveness of the program of the Unit Learning Outcomes.

-In the fall of each year, the unit assessment coordinator provides each program with a summary of the data from the checkpoints, from the SPA results, and from the annual report of the Unit Learning Outcomes.
 In program-level meetings, faculty members consider all data and make decisions on that data to ensure program quality.

+In the spring of each year, the unit assessment coordinator provides each program with a summary of the data from the checkpoints, from the SPA results, and from the annual report